 Featuring your own private covered courtyard to dine in and relax, these well-appointed and comfortable air conditioned rooms have a large sliding glass door leading outdoors that gives a real sense of space.
 All rooms in this wing have a queen bed, indoor and outdoor dining settings and lounge chair.
+Some have a shower over a spa bath, and some have a shower only.
 Quietness is enhanced as they are located at the back of the property on the ground floor, so you can park right outside your door.Learn More

 Experience the character of these spacious well-appointed air conditioned rooms.
 Outfitted with comfort in mind, each have a queen bed, dining setting, lounge sofa and ensuite.
-They are located on both the ground and upper floors.Learn More
+They are located on both the ground and upper floors, let us know which you would prefer.Learn More

 Each cosy air conditioned twin room has a queen and single bed, dining setting, lounge chair and ensuite.
 They are located on both the ground and upper floors and our reception staff are only too happy to accommodate you if you have a preference.Learn More